-The .erlang.crypt file should contain a single list.
-The elements of the list should be tuples looking like this:
+The .erlang.crypt file should contain a single list of tuples:

-'''

 {debug_info, Mode, Module, Key}

-'''

-Mode is the type of key; currently, the only allowed value is des3\cbc.
+Mode is the type of crypto algorithm; currently, the only allowed value thus is des3_cbc.
 Module is either an atom, in which case Key will only be used for the module Module, or [], in which case Key will be used for all modules.
-Key is a non-empty string.
+Key is the non-empty key string.